firelad97/PROM-PCSX2-Running-on-Mac/readme.md

 PROM is a WINE wrapper still in development intending to run on Mojave and above.
 Very, very slow development.

+#PROM is currently on hiatus as of 6/26/2020 until I get the new computer.
+I apologize for the inconvenience this may cause (including for not responding to your messages)!

 ## System Requirements

 - OS: macOS Mojave/Catalina (64-bit only)